willddy/bigdata_pattern/README.md

 Many of the examples use Snappy and LZOP compression.
 Therefore you may get runtime errors if you don't have them installed and configured in your cluster.

-Snappy can be installed on CDH by following the instructions at https://ccp.cloudera.com/display/CDHDOC/Snappy+Installation.
+Snappy can be installed on CDH by following the instructions at [here](https://ccp.cloudera.com/display/CDHDOC/Snappy+Installation)

-To install LZOP follow the instructions at https://github.com/kevinweil/hadoop-lzo.
+To install LZOP follow the instructions [here](https://github.com/kevinweil/hadoop-lzo)

 #### Run an example
 <pre><code># copy the input files into HDFS